 On the whole, the subcanopy layer tends to be poorly developed.
-It is dominated by acid-tolerant understory trees, including sourwood (Oxydendrum arboreum), flowering dogwood (Cornus florida), blackgum (Nyssa sylvatica), sassafras (Sassafras albidum), and red maple (Acer rubrum), several of which often take on a shrub-like appearance.
-Also consistent, though generally of low cover are hickories, including mockernut hickory (Carya tomentosa) and pignut hickory (C. glabra).
+It is dominated by acidtolerant understory trees, including sourwood (Oxydendrum arboreum), flowering dogwood (Cornus florida), blackgum (Nyssa sylvatica), sassafras (Sassafras albidum), and red maple (Acer rubrum), several of which often take on a shrub-like appearance.
+Also consistent, though generally of low cover are hickories, including mockernut hickory (Carya tomentosa), pignut hickory (C. glabra), and sand hickory (C. pallida).

 The shrub layer is of variable cover, depending largely on aspect.
 Typical shrubs include members of the heath family, notably Vaccinium spp., Gaylussacia spp., along with stunted subcanopy species.
-Blue Ridge blueberry (Vaccinium pallidum) and deerberry (Vaccinium stamineum) are most consistent in the shrub layer.
+Blue Ridge blueberry (Vaccinium pallidum) and deerberry (Vaccinium stamineum) are most consistent in the shrub layer, with farkleberry (Vaccinium arboreum) increasing in abundance toward the southern part of the MLRA.
 On protected north-facing slopes, mountain laurel (Kalmia latifolia) often dominates in places and can form dense colonies.

-As a result of decades of fire suppression, the herb layer is generally sparse and species-poor, with true herbaceous species usually being poorly represented in most contemporary stands.
+As a result of decades of fire suppression, the herb layer is generally sparse and speciespoor, with true herbaceous species usually being poorly represented in most contemporary stands.
 Typically, the herb layer is dominated by scattered ericaceous subshrubs (semi-woody members of the heath family).
-Representative species include striped prince's pine (Chimaphila maculata), trailing arbutus (Epigaea repens), and eastern teaberry (Gaultheria procumbens).
+Representative species include striped prince's pine (Chimaphila maculata) and trailing arbutus (Epigaea repens).
 Other species that appear frequently in plot data include western brackenfern (Pteridium aquilinum) and little heartleaf (Hexastylis minor).
 Muscadine (Vitis rotundifolia) may form a fairly dense ground cover in places, but unlike moister sites, it seldom climbs into trees.